 No Amount Of Alcohol Is Good For Your Health, Global Study Says

-Countless scientific studies have espoused that a glass of red wine a day can be good for the heart, but a new, sweeping global study published in The Lancet on Friday rejects the idea that any drinking can be healthy.
+Countless scientific studies have espoused the idea that a glass of red wine a day can be good for the heart, but a new, sweeping global study published in The Lancet on Friday rejects the notion that any drinking can be healthy.

 No amount of alcohol is safe, according to The Global Burden of Diseases study, which analyzed levels of alcohol use and its health effects in 195 countries from 1990 to 2016.